About

 In 2021 he promoted the All Party Genocide Amendment to the Trade Bill which secured large bipartisan majorities in the House of Lords and was narrowly defeated in the House of Commons.

 In 2021 he was sanctioned, with six other parliamentarians, by the Chinese Communist Party for raising the plight of Uyghurs and the destruction of democracy in Hong Kong.
+He has also been sanctioned by the Iranian regime and by North Korea.

 In 2022 he successfully moved a House of Lords amendment to the Nationality and Borders Bill providing safe and legal routes for victims of genocide to claim asylum.
 He was a co sponsor of other amendments seeking to eliminate merchandise made by slave labour in States accused of genocide from NHS supply chains – and in a lecture at Notre Dame University he set out the failure to honour the provisions of the 1948 Convention on the Crime of Genocide.